TheTyee/bottom-lines/_chapters/intro.md

 ---
 id: intro
 chapter_number: 0
-title: ""
+header_title: "Bottom Lines"
+header_dek: "A quarter-century report on Canada's natural security."
-dek: "Our review covered Canada’s record on water, land and air, as well as species, ecosystems and climate change."
+seotitle: "Our review covered Canada’s record on water, land and air, as well as species, ecosystems and climate change."
 ---
 #### Our review covered Canada’s record on water, land and air, as well as species, ecosystems and climate change.